brand icon Apr202026

-Teacher Appreciation Week sneaks up every single year.
+Teacher Appreciation Week sneaks up on me every single year.
 One day it’s April, and then suddenly it’s the first full week of May, and you’re scrambling for ideas.
 So let’s get ahead of it.

-I have a close friend who’s a teacher, and I went straight to her for the inside scoop on what teachers actually get excited about receiving versus what gets shoved in a drawer.
-So, consider this insider intel straight from the classroom.
+I have a close friend who’s a teacher, and I went straight to her for the inside scoop on what teachers get excited about receiving versus what gets shoved in a drawer.
+So consider this insider intel straight from the classroom.
 And if you’re also shopping for the holidays, I put together a full Teacher Christmas Gift guide that’s worth bookmarking, too.

 Teacher Appreciation Week is a nationally recognized week dedicated to honoring the educators, staff members, and volunteers who show up for our kids every single day.
-It’s a time to pause and express real gratitude, something more than a quick hug in the hallway, something that actually says “we see you and we appreciate everything you do.”
-Teachers pour so much into their classrooms, often spending their own money on school supplies and going way above and beyond their job description.
+It’s a time to pause and express real gratitude, something more than a quick hug in the hallway, something that says “we see you and we appreciate everything you do.”
+Teachers pour so much into their classrooms, often spending their own money on school supplies and going above and beyond their job description.
 This is the week to acknowledge that.

 Teacher Appreciation Week falls during the first full week of May every year.
 This year, that’s May 5–9.
 Teacher Appreciation Day specifically lands on Tuesday, May 6.
 Mark it in your calendar now so you’re not scrambling at the last minute.